MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUser.md

 This cmdlet was introduced in Lync Server 2010.

 > [!NOTE]
 > Using this cmdlet for Microsoft Teams users will be deprecated.
+For details, please see individual parameters below.
-Please start using the new cmdlet [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment).
+> Please start using the new cmdlet [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment).

 ## SYNTAX